Bally's (BALY)

 Headquartered in Providence, Rhode Island, Bally's Corporation (NYSE:BALY) is a diversified global casino-entertainment company that owns and manages casinos, resorts, and online gaming platforms.

-- Performance over the past five years shows its incremental sales were much less profitable, as its earnings per share fell by 68% annually
+- Incremental sales over the last five years were much less profitable as its earnings per share fell by 76.2% annually while its revenue grew

 Why There Are Better Opportunities Than Bally's